-Do you need a flexible job where you can work independently with flexible hours?
-Many people who decide to try and work at home want to because that’s exactly what they need.
-However, if it doesn’t matter to you whether you’re working at home or not as long as this criteria has been met, there are some other options.
+Do you need a way to earn on your own time outside the home?
+Many people who decide to try and work at home want to because that's exactly what they need.
+However, if it doesn't matter to you whether you're earning at home or not as long as this criteria has been met, there are some other options.

-I’ve discussed most of these things on my blog before, but here’s a quick rundown of outside the home jobs that are flexible and often let you work independently:
+I've discussed most of these things on my blog before, but here's a quick rundown of outside the home earning opportunities that are flexible and independent in nature:

 Yes, mystery shopping is a real thing!
 There are countless companies you can register with to start doing it.
 But you really have to be careful with this one because there are also a lot of mystery shopping scams out there.
-The big red flag here is if you are asked to pay money to sign up and do the work.
+The big red flag here is if you are asked to pay money to sign up.
 All the legitimate shopping companies will not ask you to pay for registration.
 If you need to check the reputation of a mystery shopping company you're considering, you'll have good luck finding information at the Mystery Shop Forum.

 You can get paid to visit local courthouses and gather data from public records.
 Most of the companies that hire for this take you on as an independent contractor and pay per record pulled.
 So this means that your hourly rate might not be that great until you increase your record pulling speed.
 You can usually do this work on your own time provided that the courthouses you are visiting are open.